-There is also a modernization tool available that helps to locate and transform incompatibilities in your ACUCOBOL-GT sources, making it compliant in this COBOL system.
+There is also a modernization tool available that helps to locate and transform incompatibilities in your GUI and character mode projects, and makes them compliant in this COBOL system.
 This tool is available as an AddPack; see the Product Updates section of the SupportLine website (http://supportline.microfocus.com) for details on the ACUCOBOL-GT to Visual COBOL Modernization AddPack.